Release of Unaccompanied Children to Sponsors in the U.S.

-ORR has policies and procedures in place to ensure the care and safety of unaccompanied alien children (UAC) who are apprehended in the United States without immigration status or a parent or legal guardian.
+ORR has policies and procedures in place to ensure the care and safety of unaccompanied children (UC) who are apprehended in the United States without immigration status or a parent or legal guardian.
 These policies require the timely release of children and youth to qualified parents, guardians, relatives or other adults, referred to as “sponsors.”

-The Trafficking Victims Protection Reauthorization Act of 2008 directs that UAC must “be promptly placed in the least restrictive setting that is in the best interest of the child.”
+The Trafficking Victims Protection Reauthorization Act of 2008 directs that UC must “be promptly placed in the least restrictive setting that is in the best interest of the child.”
 The settlement agreement in Flores v.
 Reno, which is binding on the U.S. Government, establishes an order of priority for sponsors with whom children should be placed, except in limited circumstances.

 The first preference for placement would be with a parent of the child.